Replicate Multi-Datacenter Topics Across Kafka Clusters in Confluent Platform

 ACL commands are provided for both Confluent Platform (Confluent Platform CLI Command Reference) and Confluent Cloud.

-For more information on configuring ACLs, see Authorization using Access Control Lists (ACLs).
+For more information on configuring ACLs, see Use Access Control Lists (ACLs) for Authorization in Confluent Platform.

 Principal Users (Confluent Platform) and Service Accounts (Confluent Cloud)